 If we do not dismiss your case but say no to all or part of your Level 1 appeal, you can go on to a Level 2 appeal.
 The Level 2 appeal is conducted by an independent review organization that is not connected to us.
-(Appeals for medical services and Part B drugs will be automatically sent to the independent review organization for a Level 2 appeal - you do not need to do anything.
+Appeals for medical services and Part B drugs will be automatically sent to the independent review organization for a Level 2 appeal.
 For Part D drug appeals, if we say no to all or part of your appeal you will need to ask for a Level 2 appeal.
-Part D appeals are discussed further in Section 6 of this chapter).
 If you are not satisfied with the decision at the Level 2 appeal, you may be able to continue through additional levels of appeal (Section 9 in this chapter explains the Level 3, 4, and 5 appeals processes).